 \begin{Example} Let $\Omega$ be the parallelogram domain with vertices $P_1=(0,0), P_2=(1,0), P_3=\bigl(\frac{3}{2},1\bigr), P_4=\bigl(\frac{1}{2},1\bigr)$.
 In particular, we consider the rhombus domain with vertices $Q_1=(0,0), Q_2=(1,0), Q_3=\bigl(\frac{8}{5},\frac{4}{5}\bigr), Q_4=\bigl(\frac{3}{5},\frac{4}{5}\bigr)$.
 The geometric distribution of level sets of the second Neumann eigenfunction $u$ is shown in Figure~\ref{fig:level_parallelogram}.

 \end{Example}

 \begin{Theorem} Let $K$ be the kite $P_1P_2P_3P_4$, where $P_1$ is the origin, $P_2=(a,-h)$ lies in the four quadrant, $P_3=(1,0)$ lies on the positive $x$-axis, and $P_4=(a,h)$ is symmetric with $P_2$ about $x$-axis which lies in the first quadrant.
-Then \begin{enumerate}[(1)] \item If $a\ge 2$, then the second Neumann eigenfunctions are antisymmetric about $x$-axis. \item If $0<a<2$, then there exist two constants $h_0$ and $h_1$ ($h_0\le h_1$), such that \begin{itemize} \item If $h<h_0$, then the second Neumann eigenfunctions are symmetric about $x$-axis, \item If $h>h_1$, then the second Neumann eigenfunctions are antisymmetric about $x$-axis. \end{itemize} \end{enumerate} .
-Moreover, \begin{itemize} \item If $u$ is symmetric about $x$-axis.
-Then $u$ has non-vertex critical points if and only if triangle $P_1P_3P_4$ is non-superequilateral acute triangle, and it lies in the interior of shorter edge. \item If $u$ is anti-symmetric about $x$-axis.
-Then $u$ has non-vertex critical points lies if and only if triangle $P_1P_3P_4$ is non-isosceles and $\angle P_1P_4P_3$ is obtuse, and it lies in the interior of longer edge. \end{itemize} \end{Theorem}
+Then \begin{enumerate}[(1)] \item If $0<a\le 1$, then there exists a critical height $\tilde{h}$, such that \begin{itemize} \item If $h<\tilde{h}$, then the second Neumann eigenfunctions are symmetric about $x$-axis, \item If $h>\tilde{h}$, then the second Neumann eigenfunctions are antisymmetric about $x$-axis. \item If $h=\tilde{h}$, the multiplicity of second Neumann eigenvalue is 2.
+The second eigenspace is spanned by eigenfunctions that are symmetric and antisymmetric about the $x$-axis respectively. \end{itemize} \item If $1<a<2$, then there exist two constants $h_0$ and $h_1$ ($h_0\le h_1$), such that \begin{itemize} \item If $h<h_0$, then the second Neumann eigenfunctions are symmetric about $x$-axis, \item If $h>h_1$, then the second Neumann eigenfunctions are antisymmetric about $x$-axis. \end{itemize}

+\item If $a\ge 2$, then the second Neumann eigenfunctions are antisymmetric about $x$-axis. \end{enumerate} Moreover, \begin{itemize} \item If $u$ is symmetric about $x$-axis.
+Then $u$ has non-vertex critical points if and only if triangle $P_1P_3P_4$ is acute triangle and is non-superequilateral, and they lie in the interior of shorter edges. \item If $u$ is anti-symmetric about $x$-axis.
+Then $u$ has non-vertex critical points if and only if triangle $P_1P_3P_4$ is non-isosceles and $\angle P_1P_4P_3$ is obtuse, and they lie in the interior of longer edges. \end{itemize} \end{Theorem}

 \begin{Example} Let $K$ be the kite $P_1P_2P_3P_4$, where $P_1$ is the origin, $P_2=(a,-h)$ lies in the four quadrant, $P_3=(1,0)$ lies on the $x$-axis, and $P_4=(a,h)$ is symmetric with $P_2$ about $x$-axis which lies in the first quadrant.